Where Ben Shapiro Fails

 This morally two faced behavior should sould very familiar to us all by now.

-At this point let us clarify the fact that people like Ben Shapiro would rather insist that it is the state that holds all the cards and takes all the chances of what to do with this potentially viable pregnacy as opposed to the woman having that option.
+At this point let us clarify the fact that people like Ben Shapiro would usually rather insist that it is the state that holds the cards and takes the chances of what to do with this potentially viable pregnacy as opposed to the woman having that option.

 Mr. Ben Shapiro has given his opinion that a woman who’s life is threatened and may need chemotherapy as an example, her pregnancy being terminated by the chemotherapy would be acceptable.
 What if she chooses to sacrifice her life and have the baby instead?
 This could very well be considered suicide.
 Should she be allowed to commit suicide for the sake of a potentially successful pregnancy?
 I’ve never heard the answer of “no” from any of these “pro life” people.
 This is worth noting, because it demonstrates that for them suicide which is a form of murder, for the cause they condone is permissible, but the same woman ending a potentially viable pregnancy is not.